HariKrishna-9885699666/web-scraper-ui-react-vite-ts-bootstrap/README.md

 ## Live Demo

-You can check out the live demo of the application here: [Chat Application Demo](https://chat-app-ui-react-vite-ts-socket.vercel.app/)
+You can check out the live demo of the application here: [Web Scraper Demo](https://web-scraper-ui-react-vite-ts-bootstra.netlify.app/)

 ## Prerequisites